 - How to make sure a large spectrum of people (including young, old, and disabled people) can use a space.

 No matter which exam you are taking, be sure to study the NCIDQ Building Codes.

-To find out more about the things you need to consider when designing (and what you need to know about these considerations to pass the your exams), check out these two blog posts:
+If you're not a member yet, you can check out these two blog posts to find out more about the things you need to consider when designing (and what you need to know about these considerations to pass the your exams)